betterscientificsoftware/bssw.io/StyleGuide.md

     - Online learning

 #### Tags: Optional additional keywords for searches
-- Add/revise topics as needed (important terms from curated content; aim for comprehensive coverage to facilitate searches)
-- [updated tags coming soon]
+- currently not used on front-end website

-#### Levels: Specify level of detail and depth of content
+#### Level: Specify level of detail and depth of content
 - **Level 0**:  BSSw WhatIs document
 - **Level 1**:  BSSw HowTo document (or equivalent level of detail)
 - **Level 2**:  More detailed content, beginner or intermediate levels